Information and mediation to improve labor courts

 — Joyce Sadka, Principal investigator and member of the group that contributed to drafting the reform

-The continued partnership between the MCLC and the researcher also led to a follow-up evaluation funded by GI of the reforms that began in November 2019.
-The evaluation is testing open questions including how new procedures for notifying parties affect corruption and case delays.
+The continued partnership between the MCLC and the researchers also led to a follow-up evaluation funded by GI of the reforms that began in November 2019.
+Part of a broader research partnership with Mexico's City Government through its Digital Agency for Public Innovation, the evaluation is testing open questions including how new procedures for notifying parties affect corruption and case delays.
 The researchers and the government expect that the evaluation will inform implementation across other states nationally as the law is rolled out over the next three years, through 2023.

 If we do not have indicators, we cannot make good decisions.
 Unfortunately, in Mexico, we do not always take this principle into consideration.
 Long-term partnerships between governments and researchers help improve our decision making.